 This is sort of an obvious one.
 If you find something on one registry that you really want to buy the couple shop around a little bit first for the best price.
 If you end up buying a gift not straight from a registry, make sure you get a gift receipt!
 Once you have a gift item in mind start browsing early.
 If you know that a big sale weekend is coming up (Independence Day will probably be the next big one), grab your coupons and buy the item during the sale.
 You can also save yourself some time by signing up for emails from BradsDeals, we regularly have deals on wedding items such as Kitchen Aid mixers, Dyson Vacuums, and discounts at stores people frequently register at like Macy's, Kohl's, and Bed Bath and Beyond.

 You might know that registries give the couple perks and bonuses for registering with them, but did you know that you get rewards too?
-Time frames for the rewards vary, but anyone who buys a gift off of my Macy's registry gets a coupon for $20 off their next $50 purchase.
-Amazon.com gives free shipping on registry purchases of $25+ (there are some exlcusions).
-Don't forget to double check your invitation before making your purchase.
-Bon Ton stores print 10% off coupons on the back of their enclosure cards.
-Kohl's does the same thing, customers shopping with a "registry announcement" card get a 15% discount when they make an in-store registry purchase of $50 or more.
+Time frames for the rewards vary, but Amazon.com gives free shipping on registry purchases of $25+ (there are some exclusions).
+Don't forget to double check for discounts from registry announcements from the couple before making your purchase.
+Kohl's gives customers shopping with a "registry announcement" card a 20% discount when they make an in-store registry purchase of $100 or more.

 Are you on a tight budget and don't want to give the couple a colander, mixing bowls, or other everyday things?
 If you know other people that will be attending the wedding, ask them to pool your resources to buy one of the bigger ticket items on the registry.
 Common big items on registries are Kitchen-Aid mixers, vacuums, and bedding sets.
 A $450 mixer might be too much to buy on your own, but split the cost among 4 people and it's much easier to handle.
 Again, if this is one of the items that the couple has said that they really want, they won't mind getting 1 item from the 4 of you instead of 4 smaller gifts that they didn't really want.